Pungkihamdhani/Banking-Marketing-Campaign-excel-project/README.md

 In this project I'll be working on "Banking Marketing Campaign" dataset, it tells us about the conversion number of program offered through communication channel conducted by Bank

-I'm using excel for data cleaning, preparation, transformation, visualization, statistical analysis and dashboard
+For data analysis, I'm using excel for data cleaning, preparation, transformation, visualization, statistical analysis and dashboard, and there are several rows that impacted during the process and also some new rows were made to sharpen the result

+First thing that I notice, that there were no primary key, no row that has unique value on each column, so I create "ID row" to distinct each customer

+Next "age row", in this row there are too many values which vary from 18 to 80, so to make it simplier, I create "age range",the purpose is to group these values to certain age stages

 ![image](https://github.com/Pungkihamdhani/Banking-Marketing-Campaign-excel-project/assets/167069740/add75808-1195-4770-89e8-df99fd2262f8)